andrew-grischenko/StripePaymentsPCF/README.md

 * **ButtonFontSize** – font size for the Pay button
 * **ErrorFontSize** – font size of the error messages

-4. Get the **PaymentIntent** object when the payment amount is known.
-Execute the connector function **CreatePaymentIntent** and store it in a variable, e.g:
+4. Before your payment screen is shown and the payment amount is defined, e.g. on the *Next* button of the previous screen, add the formula to create the **PaymentIntent** object:

        Set(payment_intent, StripePaymentIntent.CreatePaymentIntent({
            amount: price * 100,